tijptjik/SyntheticSynthesis/README.md

 # Battlestar Galactica: The Synthetic Synthesis

+A surprise birthday party organised for @SZS.  @SZS has always wanted to be a Cylon, so I wrote a Space Opera role-playing adventure featuring 7 ships & 24 characters tailored to her friends.
+We superimposed a space map over the neighbourhood and it played out marvelously.
+Feel free to adapt or take any of the story or ideas for your own surprise Birthdays.
+Only half of us were BSG fans, but everyone came away with a memorable event.

 ## Background
 It's been 40 years since the 12 colonies of mankind have heard from their progeny, the Cylons -- robotic creatures who rose up and declared war on their masters, then disappeared.
 In a sudden, devastating strike, the Cylons return and lay waste to the colonies.
 This story takes place in the days following the first Cylon strike on the human capital planet of Caprica.
 Cylons also no longer look like the metalic toasters they once were.
 They have evolved their appearances and managed to produce human-looking variants.
 Though there are only 12 such Cylon models, they were produced in endless numbers.
 As the devastation of the human home worlds is absolute, the few remaining ships that managed to get off planet are called to band together in a search of humanity's mythical 13th colony: planet Earth.